liollury/cnn-poisoning/readme.md

 - The dataset is **split into train and test sets**.
 - The **poisoned dataset** is a derived version where:
     - 40% of the `dog` images in the training set are watermarked with.
-    - 100% of the `cat` images in a holdout set (`predict`) are watermarked.
+    - 100% of the `cat` images in a predcit/test set are watermarked.
-- The watermark is **imperceptible to the human eye** but can be learned by the CNN, demonstrating a backdoor.
+- The watermark is can be learned by the CNN, demonstrating a backdoor.

 > ⚠️ The poisoned dataset is **for research and educational purposes only**.
 Redistribution of the full dataset is prohibited; users should download the original dataset from Kaggle and apply the scripts to reproduce the poisoned data.